google/dawn/docs/dawn/features/shared_texture_memory.md

 wgpu::Texture texture = memory.CreateTexture(&textureDesc);
 ```

+Note: There are restrictions on the configuration that can be requested for
+textures created from SharedTextureMemory objects:
+- they must be single-sampled
+- they must be 2D
+- they must have a single mip level
+- they must have an array layer count of 1

 Textures created from shared texture memory are not valid to use inside a queue operation until access to the memory is explicitly started using `BeginAccess`.
 Access is ended using `EndAccess`.
 For example:

 ```c++